natrontech/natrium/README.md

 </p>

 <p align="center">
-  Natrium allowes you to get a new Kubernetes within seconds in the <a href="https://natron.cloud">Natron Cloud</a> :rocket:
+  Natrium allowes you to get your application up and running within seconds on a Kubernetes cluster :rocket:
 </p>

 <p align="center">